 Pahl’s is a family-owned and operated business that was established in the early 1900’s.
 We are a fifth generation family farm that started in the river bottoms of Bloomington, Minnesota.
-In the late 1970’s we began to move the farm south of the river, right next to the city of Lakeville, in Apple Valley Minnesota.
-We started selling homegrown produce out of the back of a truck.
+In the late 1970’s, we began to move the farm south of the river, right next to the city of Lakeville, in Apple Valley, Minnesota.
+We started by selling homegrown produce out of the back of a truck.

 Pahl Farms sows over 1,000 acres of produce in our fields.
 All produce is sustainably grown with minimal pesticide use and is USDA Harmonized GAP Food Safety certified.
 Click here to read more about our sustainable agriculture practices.
 Crops are harvested daily to ensure freshness.

 We are probably best known for our sweet corn, which we grow 13 different varieties of each year.
 However, we feature a variety of homegrown vegetables including our very own tomatoes, cabbage, green beans, peppers, cucumbers, dill, and more.
 We have pumpkins in all different shapes and sizes and several varieties of homegrown squash.
 Our produce season begins in late June or early July and continues into the Fall.